-4. In the Russian statistics, broadband is defined as access to internet with download speed of at least 256 kbit per second.
-In the statistics for the Nordic countries, according to Eurostat, the minimum broadband speed is 128 kbit per second.
+In the Russian statistics, broadband is defined as access to internet with download speed of at least 256 kbit per second.
+In the statistics for the Nordic countries, according to Eurostat, the minimum broadband speed is 144 kbit per second.
+The Digital Agenda presented by the European Commission proposes to better exploit the potential of information and communication technologies (ICTs) in order to foster innovation, economic growth and progress.